Useful tips to help you plan a successful gorilla trekking safari in Uganda

 What are the chances that you’ll see the mountain gorillas?

 Every trekker’s chances to meet the mountain gorillas on a Uganda gorilla trek are pretty high and assuring.
 UWA trailhead offices send out a group of rangers to track a gorilla troop from where they left them nesting the previous evening.
-When they find them, the rangers radio-call out to your lead ranger guide with information on their location bearings.
-That’s why your lead guide carries a walkie-talkie.
+When they find them, the rangers stick with the gorillas on the foraging expeditions and radio-call out to your lead ranger guide with updates on their location bearings.
+It’s typical for a lead guide to talk on a walkie-talkie during your trek.